godotengine/godot-docs/reference/variant_class.rst

 -  Store almost any datatype
--  Perform operations between many variants (GDScript uses Variant as it's atomic/native datatype).
+-  Perform operations between many variants (GDScript uses Variant as its atomic/native datatype).
 -  Be hashed, so it can be compared quickly to over variants
 -  Be used to convert safely between datatypes
--  Be used to abstract calling methods and their arguments (Godot exports all it's functions through variants)
+-  Be used to abstract calling methods and their arguments (Godot exports all its functions through variants)
 -  Be used to defer calls or move data between threads.
 -  Be serialized as binary and stored to disk, or transferred via network.